skyandz/skyandz/README.md

 # Hi there 🙋🏻‍♀️

-I am a third-year Computer Science student with an interest in software development and a passion for exploring new technologies!
+I am a third-year Computer Science student with an interest in software development and a passion for exploring new technologies.
+I look forward to continuously improving my skills and becoming a part of building a better future through technology! 🙏

 ---